 Any financial advisor will tell you that there are no risk-free investments.
 Every type of investment, even those with guaranteed returns, carries some risk.
 It is important to understand your market exposure and strategy when choosing where to put your money.
-However, there are several types of low risk investments which can yield substantial returns.
+However, there are several types of low-risk investments that can yield substantial returns.
 Here are a few things to consider when deciding which type of investment has the lowest risk for your portfolio.

 Different Kinds of Risk

 The biggest mistake you can make as an investor is ignorance.
-Simply labeling an investment “safe” or “risky” is an oversimplification which could leave you vulnerable.
-There are several types of risks associated with investing, so take some time to educate yourself of which ones apply to your investments.
+Simply labeling an investment “safe” or “risky” is an oversimplification that could leave you vulnerable.
+There are several types of risks associated with investing, so take some time to educate yourself on which ones apply to your investments.

 1. Dividend- Paying Stocks and Preferred Stocks

 When you buy ownership shares in a company, shareholders routinely receive a portion of the profits.
 These dividends are usually paid out on a quarterly or monthly basis.
-Dividend-paying stocks also have the added bonus of participation in capital gains.
-The combination of these capital gains and dividends can protect your from short term fluctuations and lead to impressive long term yields.
+Dividend-paying stocks also have the bonus of participation in capital gains.
+Combining these capital gains and dividends can protect you from short-term fluctuations and lead to impressive long-term yields.

 Preferred stocks carry even less risk since these shares receive priority over common dividend-paying stocks.
 Not only do you jump the line to receive your payout, but they generally have higher dividend yields as well.